Are you in the mood to experiment with a neat quilt block? I have a Hidden Wells block tutorial that I think you will like!

 Step Five:

-- Open your pieces and carefully press.
+• Open your pieces and carefully press so you don’t stretch the block

-- The blocks should measure approximately 5½” x 5½” – square up if needed.
+• The blocks should measure approximately 5½-inches x 5½-inches – square up if needed

 Step Six:

-- Arrange the blocks until you find a design you like and then sew them together with a ¼” seam allowance.
+• Arrange the blocks until you find a design you like and then sew them together with a ¼” seam allowance.

-- Your block should measure about 10½ inches.
+• Your block should measure about 10½ inches

 Hidden Wells Quilt Block